HMRC Mileage Rates 2021

-You need to use HMRC mileage rate for 2021 when calculating your mileage reimbursement.
+You need to use the HMRC mileage rate for 2021 when calculating your mileage reimbursement for the year.
 HMRC rates have remained the same since 2011 which means that if you are logging earlier trips, you can use the same mileage rate.

 The mileage rate is meant to simplify the record-keeping process, ease the administrative burden, and alleviate costs for both businesses and the tax authority.
 Generally, Mileage Allowance Payments (MAPs) and the simplified vehicle expenses flat rate (for self-employed) are supposed to cover the cost of owning and running your vehicle - including depreciation, insurance, and road tax.

 If you use your private vehicle for work, you can be reimbursed by your employer tax-free based on these rates.
 Alternatively, if your employer opts to give you a smaller allowance than the approved mileage rate, you can claim Mileage Allowance Relief (MAR) on the remaining balance.

 With Driversnote you can share your vehicle log book with the HMRC or your employer at the touch of a button.
 Try the mile tracking app for free.

 The 2021 HMRC mileage rates

 These are the current business mileage rates approved by HMRC for 2021:

 |Vehicle||First 10,000 miles||Over 10,000 miles|